 It is important to implement strategies that address the needs of the individual.
 This site will give you some strategies and tips for learning, socialization, communication, Daily Living, and Behavior.

 The Literacy Center Education Network is dedicated to designing exceptional experiences for young children.
 This website offers Play and Learn Activities & Print and Practice Activities in English, Spanish, French, and German.
 This is a great site for parents and teachers.

 Help your children read, write, and share poems.

-A website filled with lots of activities you can do with you with your child to build literacy and reading skills.
+A website filled with lots of activities you can do with your child to build literacy and reading skills.

 Raise a Reader: A Parent Guide to Reading for Ages 6 – 7